 As an enterprise user of these apps, many of which are primarily meant for consumers, it’s important to be cognizant that using them often means walking on a cybersecurity and data privacy minefield.
 While some of these apps offer a paid subscription of their free version in lieu of a more secure, advert free access, but there are enough and more areas that deserve attention.
 Critical to remember that enterprises have compliance and regulations to meet and using some of these apps without thorough due diligence on access, licensing and contract terms, certification, data residency among other areas can land organisations poorly in front of regulators, customers and other stakeholders.

-Sanchit Vir Gogia: Sanchit is the Chief Futurist, Founder & CEO of Greyhound Knowledge Group, a Global, Award-Winning, Digital Transformation Research & Advisory Group.
-He also serves as Chief Analyst & CEO of Greyhound Research, an Award-Winning, Global, Independent Technology Transformation Research & Advisory firm.
+Sanchit Vir Gogia: Sanchit is the Chief Analyst, Founder & CEO of Greyhound Research, an award-winning global research & advisory firm.
 To read more about him, click here.

-Note for IT Vendors, Telecom Operators and Channel Partners – Did you see our Research Agenda?
+Note for IT Vendors and Channel Partners – Did you see our Research Agenda?
 We have organised all of our insights in a way that allows you to better filter and read what works best for you.
-To access scores of Free, Freemium and Premium Insights please use the menu above.
+To access scores of Free, Freemium and Premium Insights please use the Digital Transformation Insights drop-down menu above.
 Please write to us on email@example.com and we’ll gladly share a copy of the research agenda with you.